Siteation/magento2-storeinfo/README.md

 ## How to use

-The StoreInfo works out of the box by providing store information and store email addresses and displaying them in your storefront.
+The StoreInfo works out of the box by providing store information and store email addresses and displaying them on your storefront.

 | Admin        | Storefront   |
 | ------------ | ------------ |